-The Raven ASIC, which controls PHB (PCI Host Bridge) MPU/local bus interface functions on the MVME230x, performs interrupt handling as well.
+The Hawk ASIC, which controls the PHB (PCI Host Bridge) and the MPU/local bus interface functions on the MVME240x, performs interrupt handling as well.
 Sources of interrupts may be any of the following:

-- □ The Raven ASIC itself (timer interrupts or transfer error interrupts) - □ The processor (processor self-interrupts) - □ The Falcon chip set (memory error interrupts) - □ The PCI bus (interrupts from PCI devices) - ☐ The ISA bus (interrupts from ISA devices)
+- ☐ The Hawk ASIC itself (timer interrupts, transfer error interrupts, or memory error interrupts) - ☐ The processor (processor self-interrupts) - ☐ The PCI bus (interrupts from PCI devices) - ☐ The ISA bus (interrupts from ISA devices)

-Figure 4-2 illustrates interrupt architecture on the MVME230x.
-For details on interrupt handling, refer to the MVME2300-Series VME Processor Module Programmer's Reference Guide.
+Figure 4-2 illustrates interrupt architecture on the MVME240x.
+For details on interrupt handling, refer to the MVME2400-Series VME Processor Module Programmer's Reference Guide.

 Figure 4-2.
-MVME230x Interrupt Architecture
+MVME240x Interrupt Architecture

-The MVME230x routes the interrupts from the PMCs and PCI expansion slots as follows:
+The MVME240x routes the interrupts from the PMCs and PCI expansion slots as follows: